Skip to main content

 • Yellow squares: Energy resource spawns

-• Gray squares: Shelters (rest areas)
+• Gray squares: Shelters

-• Background colors: Biomes (forest, desert, tundra, plains)
+• Background colors: Biomes

 Controls

-• Pan: Click and drag the canvas
+• Pan: Click and drag

-• Zoom: Mouse scroll
+• Zoom: Mouse wheel or trackpad

-• Select Agent: Click on an agent circle
+• Select Agent: Click an agent

-• Play/Pause: Control simulation from top bar
+• Play/Pause: Top-bar simulation controls

 Information Panels

-• Event Feed: Real-time stream of world events
+• Event Feed: Recent world events

-• Decision Log: LLM decisions with reasoning
+• Decision Log: Model or fallback reasoning traces

 Running Modes

-Test Mode (No API Keys)
+Test Mode

 TEST_MODE=true bun dev:server

-Live Mode (With LLMs)
+Live Mode

 bun dev:server

-Experiment Mode (Headless)
+Experiment Mode

-For research and batch runs:
+For headless batch runs:

 cd apps/server

-bun run src/experiments/runner.ts experiments/my-experiment.yaml
+bun run src/experiments/runner.ts --config experiments/my-experiment.yaml --output results/

 Connecting Your Own Agent